-Derivatives may also be used as a substitute for more traditional investments if they are based on and consistent with achieving the PMT's asset allocation and return objectives.
+Derivatives may also be used for leverage or as a substitute for more traditional investments if they are based on and consistent with achieving the PMT's asset allocation and return objectives.
 Derivative positions are included in the evaluation of actual investment performance in a manner consistent with all other types of investments.